Ayurvedic Tips to Eliminate Gas & Bloating Over the Holidays

 5. Close Out the Holidays with a Kitchari Cleanse

 Fall into a period of internal cleansing & dietary simplification after the holidays have come to an end.
-Order a KIND CLEANSE, if you live in or around the Peterborough ON area or the Toronto area, and ease into a self-retreat of 3, 5 or 10 days in which your diet will be paired down to the delicious, nourishing, unctuous and deeply cleansing Kitchari dish, a highly-revered and traditional meal of organic rice, mung beans, spices and vegetables cooked specifically for your unique needs and doshic imbalances.
+Make your own shortened Kitchari Cleanse, as this is not the time of year to dive into deep cleansing practices.
+Carve out 1-3 days, in which your diet will be paired down to the delicious, nourishing, unctuous and deeply cleansing Kitchari dish, a simple meal of organic rice, mung beans, spices and vegetables cooked specifically for your unique needs and doshic imbalances.
 Cleanses help to clear physical, emotional and energetic toxins, enkindle Agni, balance the Doshas, and restore the body’s systems of elimination.
 Afterwards, the body and mind will be cleaner and rejuvenated.
+Make your cleanse easy and fast with our Ayurvedic Kitchari Kits.

 Gas and bloating does not need to be your normal.
 And it is certainly possible to regulate and heal this disorder with time.
 Try these tips during the holidays and after, and see how things shift in your digestive health, and let us know in the comments how you feel!